Oredev 2012 - Day 3

 Hojun Song – From Collective Intelligence to Collaborative Creation

-Hojun is an artist (as he tells us so many times) who has made many cool things, like a giant hand, an attention seeking apple that turns red when you take a photo of it, a big button that says “I love you” when you hit it with a sledgehammer etc. This talk was about him wanting to build his own satellite.
+Hojun is an artist (as he tells us many times) who has made some pretty cool things, like a giant hand, an attention seeking apple that turns red when you take a photo of it, a big button that says “I love you” when you hit it with a sledgehammer etc.

 Summary